-The actual documents that are filed by a debtor to obtain relief and discharge of debts.
+The actual documents that are filed by a debtor or bankruptcy lawyer to obtain relief and discharge of debts.

-A chapter of bankruptcy that allows the debtor to eliminate obligation on unsecured dischargeable debts.
+A chapter of bankruptcy that allows the debtor to eliminate an obligation on unsecured dischargeable debts.

 A chapter of bankruptcy that allows municipalities to reorganize debt.

 A chapter of bankruptcy that allows businesses and corporations to reorganize their debts and pay creditors over a fixed period of time.
 Individual consumers may qualify for this depending upon how much debt they have and the nature of the debt.

 A chapter of bankruptcy that allows reorganization of debts for those who qualify as "family farmers" or "fisherman".